 Chicken Salad in Puff Pastry Cups

-For the puff pastry cups:
+For the puff pastry:

 - 1 (17.3 oz) box puff pastry, defrosted per package instructions

-- 1 egg, beaten
+- 1 egg

-- All-purpose flour
+- all-purpose flour

 For the chicken salad:

-- 3 tablespoons finely chopped red onion
+- 3 tablespoons red onion, finely chopped

-- 3 tablespoons finely chopped walnuts
+- 3 tablespoons walnuts, finely chopped

-- ¾ cup halved grapes (quartered if large)
+- ¾ cup grapes, halved (quartered if large)

-- ¼–½ teaspoon kosher salt, to taste
+- ¼–½ teaspoon sea salt, to taste

 - ⅓ cup plain Greek yogurt

 - Unfold the sheet of puff pastry and place on a flat surface.
 Use your fingers to gently press on any cracks in the pastry, especially along the creases.

 - Take a 1 inch round cookie cutter (I used a cherry pitter as my cookie cutter) and cut another circle in the middle of 10 of the circles (see above for photos).
 You’ll have 10 whole circles and 10 circles with a smaller circle in them.

 - Brush the beaten egg over the top of both pieces of puff pastry.
 Remove the 20 whole circles and place them at least 1.5 inches apart on the baking sheet.
 Remove one of the circles with another circle in it, and stack it on top of one of the whole circles on the baking sheet.
 Repeat with the remaining circles.
 You’ll have 20 stacks total.
+Place the stacks in the refrigerator for 30 minutes.

-- Place the stacks in the refrigerator for 30 minutes.
-Meanwhile, preheat the oven to 400°F. Bake for 16–20 minutes, or until golden brown.
+- Preheat the oven to 400°F. Bake for 16–20 minutes, or until golden brown.
 Remove from the oven and let cool.